OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/Shortcodes.md

 ### Master Schedule Shortcode

 Use the shortcode `[master-schedule]` on any page.
+This will generate a full-page schedule in one of five Views:

+* Table (default) - responsive program grid in table form
+* Tabbed - responsive styled list view with day selection tabs
+* List - unstyled plain list view for custom development use
+* Divs - (display issues) legacy unstyled div based view
+* Legacy - (deprecated) legacy table grid view

-This will generate a full-page schedule in one of five Views: Table, Tabbed, List, Divs and Legacy, with Table being the default.
-Note that Divs and Legacy do not honour Schedule Overrides and should be considered Deprecated but have been kept for backwards compatibility.
+Note that Divs and Legacy do not honour Schedule Overrides, but have been kept for backwards compatibility.
+The legacy Divs view also has display issues but may be rewritten in future.

 The following attributes are available for the shortcode:

-* *view* : Valid values are 'table', 'tabbed', 'list', 'divs', 'legacy'.
-Default value is 'table'.
+* *view* : Which View to use for display output. 'table', 'tabbed', 'list', 'divs', 'legacy'.
+Default 'table'.
 * *time* : Display time format you with to use.
-Valid values are 12 and 24.
+12 and 24.
 Default is the Plugin Setting.
 * *show_link* : Display the title of the show as a link to its profile page.
-Valid values are 0 for hide, 1 for show.
-Default is 1.
+0 or 1.
+Default 1.
-* *display_show_time* : Display start and end times of each show after the title in the grid.
-Valid values are 0 for hide, 1 for show.
-Default is 1.
+* *show_times* : Whether to display the show shift's start and end times.
+0 or 1.
+Default 1.
+* *show_image* : Whether the display the show's avatar.
+0 or 1.
+Default 0 (1 for Tabbed View.)
+* *show_genres* : Whether to display a list of show genres.
+0 or 1.
+Default 0 (1 for Tabbed View.)
+* *show_desc* : Whether to display Show Description excerpt.
+0 or 1.
-* *show_image* : If set to a value of 1, the show's avatar will be displayed.
-Default value is 0.
+* *show_hosts* : Whether to display a list of show hosts.
+0 or 1.
+Default 0.
+* *link_hosts* : Whether to link each show host to their profile page.
+0 or 1.
+Default 0.
+* *show_encore* : Whether to display 'encore airing' for a show shift.
+0 or 1.
+Default 1.
-* *show_djs* : If set to a value of 1, the names of the show's DJs will be displayed.
-Default value is 0.
+* *show_file* : Whether to add a link to the latest audio file.
+0 or 1.
+Default 0.
+* *days* : Display schedule for single day or multiple days, comma separated.
+Default all.
-* *divheight* : Set the height, in pixels, of the individual divs in the 'divs' view only.
-Default is 45.
+* *divheight* : Set the height, in pixels, of the individual divs.
+For 'divs' view only.
+Default 45.
-* *single_day* : Display schedule for only a single day of the week.
-Only works if you are using the 'list' view.

 Example: Display the schedule in 24-hour time format, use `[master-schedule time="24"]`.